SAUSy-Lab/canada-transit-access/README.md

 Code for measuring and visualizing access to employment in Canadian cities.

-View the data on an interactive map [here!](https://sausy-lab.github.io/canada-transit-access/map.html) (warning, still in dev)
+View the data on an interactive map [here](https://sausy-lab.github.io/canada-transit-access/map.html) :)

 -----------------------------